A Beginner's Guide to Pannier Tanks

 by Jim Champ

 8791, ex-works at Swindon, 1934.
-Despite the 'official' livery at the time, the safety valve cover is brass.
-It is one of the last pannier tanks to receive the 'Great Western' insignia.
+Despite the 'official' livery of the time, the safety valve cover is unpainted brass.
+It is one of the last pannier tanks to receive 'Great Western' insignia.

 Photo from FreeFoto.com, and licensed for reuse under this Creative Commons Licence